 Where the California bankruptcy exemptions fall short is their protection of your other assets such as financial accounts, vehicles, or other personal property assets.
 The California exemptions provide a very small amount of vehicle exemption and very minimal amounts of other exemptions such as for money in your bank accounts.

 The Federal exemptions, in contrast to the California exemptions, are not very generous when it comes to equity in your home.
 The Federal homestead exemption pales in comparison to the California homestead exemption.
-As of April 2019, the Federal homestead exemption allows you to exempt $29,275 in equity in your home.
+For 2021, the Federal homestead exemption allows you to exempt $29,275 in equity in your home.
 This limit has been the same in both 2019 and 2020, and will remain the same through April 2022.
 But the Federal exemptions make up for the small homestead exemption by allowing you exempt property a large amount of personal property you would not be able to keep under the California exemptions.

 For example, if your car has $15,000 equity (car value minus loan amount), you would not be able to keep your car if you chose the California exemptions.
 Under the Federal exemptions, you could use part of your wild-card exemption and keep your car in bankruptcy.